Creutzwald: Glass

 The first industrial development of the commune was linked to glass, thanks to the abundance of wood in the forests and the presence of silica sand in the soil.
 The first glass factories were set up between 1602 and 1603 by the Condé family, gentlemen glassmakers from Champagne.
 Several glass factories operated simultaneously in Creutzwald until the middle of the 17th century, when they gradually declined.
 The last one, La Houve, was established in 1705 to revive the activity, and was bought by the glass factory of Meisenthal in 1843.

 Steel and iron

 The iron and steel industry started in the La Houve forest.
 It was initiated by the Quien family, who installed two blast furnaces initially fuelled by charcoal.
 The hydraulic power produced by the water of the Bisten enabled the blowers to be put into action to increase the temperature in the furnaces.
 The iron industry flourished until the revolution, which stopped this activity.
 In 1814, François Payssé revived the iron and steel production.
 Then the factory passed into the hands of the Schlincker family.
 The blast furnaces were shut down and only the cast iron casting remained.
 The Quinchez family took over the running of the company.
 Finally, in 1929, the factory was directed by the Schmitt brothers.
 It was closed after the Second World War.

+Media

+Since February 1988, Creutzwald has been notable for having its own television channel called 'CVS', currently led by the wider 'ÉNES' electricity board.
+One of the first local television stations of its kind in France, 'CVS' runs a weekly broadcast of around 30 minutes, which informs the town's inhabitants of current affairs taking place in and around Creutzwald.
+The channel is available at all hours of the day, and will often run important news and announcements otherwise.